 When Is Spotting Considered Normal?

-While many women may worry when they notice spotting in the first trimester, it’s important to recognize that light spotting can be normal and often doesn’t indicate a problem.
+Many women worry when they notice spotting in the first trimester, but light spotting is often normal and doesn’t signal a problem.

-Here are some scenarios where spotting might be considered normal:
+Here are some scenarios where spotting is generally considered normal:

 - Light spotting around the time of implantation